thandal/nanopy/README.md

   * To get the seed, `gpg -d FILE`
 * `-a`, `--audit-file`.
 Check state of all accounts in a file.
 * `-b`, `--broadcast`.
 Broadcast a block in JSON format.
 Blocks generated on an air-gapped system using `--offline` tag can be broadcast using this option.
-* `--network`.
+* `-n`, `--network`.
 Choose the network to interact with - nano, banano, or beta.
 The default network is nano.
 * `-t`, `--tor`.
 Communicate with RPC node via the tor network.
 * `-d`, `--demo`.
 Run in demo mode.